Do you have an SMSF? Beware of these new rules

 Partner

-Aaron is the tax partner at Baumgartners.
-He is a Chartered Tax Adviser with 18 years’ experience advising private and corporate clients on a wide range of tax and commercial matters.
-Aaron also represents clients in disputes with the Australian Tax Office and state revenue authorities.
+Aaron is the Partner in Charge at Baumgartners.
+He specialises in complex tax matters, is a Chartered Tax Adviser with over 25 years’ experience advising private and corporate clients on a wide range of tax and commercial matters.
+Aaron also represents clients in disputes with the Australian Tax Office.
 Aaron holds a Master of Taxation from UNSW and is an active member of the Taxation Institute of Australia.